Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/finish.md

 If you would like to try Iotics, take a look at our [Preview Program](https://www.iotics.com/solutions/preview-program/).

-For more information about Iotics technology see:
+For more information about IOTICS, see:

 * <https://iotics.com>
 * <https://docs.iotics.com>